stonerlab/Stoner-PythonCode/README.rst

 constant updates, you might want to follow the development with git.
 The source code, along with example scripts and some sample data files can be obtained from the github repository: https://github.com/stonerlab/Stoner-PythonCode

-The codebase is compatible with Python 2.7 and Python 3.5+, at present we still develop primarily in Python 3.6 and 3.7  but test with
+The development codebase is compatible with, and tested under,  Python 3.6 and Python 3.7.
+Python 3.8 may well work, although this is untested at present),
-2.7 as well. *NB* Python 3.7 is only supported in version 0.9x onwards and is known to not work with version 0.8.x.

 Overview
 ========